poser55/linked-db-rows/README.md

     - Escaping of table and field names
 * Extension ideas
     - Do more unification of Datatype handling.
-E.g. oracle treats DATE different from Postgres (so at the moment we need to adapt it in the JSON/ Record).
+E.g. oracle treats DATE different from Postgres (so at the moment we need to adapt it in the JSON/ DbRecord).
 Refer e.g. to DbExporterBasicTests#datatypesTest().